 It was ironic that the wicket of cricket’s senior citizen would become a result of a combination between two teenagers.
 However, Irfan proved that the wicket was no fluke by dismissing Gilchrist with a screaming, reverse-swinging yorker shortly before stumps.

-Australia finished on 342 for six as Lee played out time with the reliable Katich, who was batting on 51.
-They still required 164 to avoid the follow-on.
+Australia finished on 342 for 6 as Lee played out time with the reliable Katich, who was batting on 51.
+They still required 164 to avoid follow-on.

 Day Four: Ganguly sets Australia 443 after Katich defiance and Kumble marathon

 Kumble’s five-for came when Chopra caught Lee brilliantly at short-leg the next morning, but Gillespie became the flesh in India’s thorn as he allowed Katich to build up a partnership and took Australia towards that 506-run mark.
 When the partnership eventually amounted to a hundred it seemed that Australia would save the follow-on.